Skip to main content

 AI Strategy for Arlington businesses

 Our strategy engagements answer those questions directly.
 The two-day workshop format is designed for leadership teams that need a decision artifact in hand before a bid decision or a board review.
 The two-week deep dive is appropriate when you're evaluating multiple AI capabilities across a program portfolio and need a prioritized roadmap with build-vs-buy analysis that holds up to technical scrutiny.
-Both formats produce the same core output: a ranked capability list, a clear Phase 1 scope, and a written build-vs-buy breakdown your engineering leads and contracting officers can reference.
+Both formats produce the same core output: a ranked capability list, a clear Phase 1 scope, and a written build-vs-buy breakdown your engineering leads and client reviewers can reference.

-Vendor-neutral — no steerage toward any SaaS platform or implementation partner
+• Vendor-neutral — no steerage toward any SaaS platform or implementation partner

 What AI Strategy delivers